DanHerman212/oud_treatment_outcome/README.md

 There is strong evidence indicating the effectiveness of opioid agonist treatment.
 Mediations such as Methadone, Buprenorphine and Extended Release Naltrexone, can help prevent death from Fentanyl.
 However, the prescription of these meds is mostly arbitrary, not backed by sound scientific evidence, mostly done for convenience, based on opinions.
 Also, people who recover do so in different trajectories.
 This creates a challenge and opportunity for precision medicine.
 Personalized risk scores can promote patient centered care, similar to cancer treatment.

 To address this problem, we observed dataset NIDA-CTN-0027 from the CTN.
 This dataset includes data for about 1300 patients receiving treatment at 8 different centers.
 We monitored medication doses, urine toxicology and self reported use, within the first 30 days of treatment.
+We will try to take patient data and train a machine learning model to predict if a patient will or will not successfully complete treatment.

 ## Preliminary EDA Images
 ### Self Reported Drug Use